-The future of tourism is wildlife-friendly: join hundreds of other companies by taking the wildlife-friendly pledge
+The future of tourism is wildlife-friendly: join worldwide companies by taking the wildlife-friendly pledge

 Join us to build a better industry by ending wildlife exploitation

 Tracking the Travel Industry report: Learn how some of the world's leading travel companies are ranking on their public animal welfare commitments